 - Low immunity

 - Poor digestive function

 In general, modafinil is considered a safe medication.

-It’s well-studied and has been used by millions of people over the last 2 decades.
+It’s well-studied and has been used by millions of people over the last two decades.

 Doctors and researchers have spent countless hours monitoring and recording the effects of modafinil both in the short-term and over several years of use.

 Although the chances of long-term reactions are low, there are a few areas of concern.
 If some extra care is applied to these areas of weakness, we can reduce the chances of long-term adverse effects from happening.

 Issues With Neurotransmitter Balance